Below are the descriptions of each Birth Boot Camp class.

 Supporting Arms: noun – weapons systems employed to support forces.

-Dad is mom’s most important ally.
+Partner is mom’s most important ally.
 By Week 6, Birth Boot Camp has given you both a good foundation.
 You have been working together week by week.
-In Supporting Arms, Dad will learn very practical ways to help Mom during labor.
+In Supporting Arms, partner will learn very practical ways to help Mom during labor.
 This is his most important class!
 Moms will also learn some very effective – and unique — techniques in coping with the challenges of labor.
 Anyone invited to your birth is encouraged to sit in on this class as well.

 Class 7 – Cadence: The Sights and Sounds of Natural Childbirth